ellweaver/Ainsdale-beach-FinalProject/README.md

 ```

 ## Data Visualisation
 With our data warehouse now populated, we connected Google Looker to perform preliminary data visualisation.
-We created a data set based on fact_sales_order, with ajoining dim tables, to generate a visualisation of typical key queries.
+We created a data set based on fact_sales_order, with adjoining dim tables, to generate a visualisation of typical key queries.
 Some of those queries included:
 - total units sold since records began
 - units sold on a monthly basis, per year
 - distribution of currencies used by customers